Sort-Out/knowledge/README.md

-use for all kinds of knowledge making up [dev]
+use for all kinds of knowledge making up [devv]